dwcaraway/govly/README.md

-Security Dashboard
+Evented
 =================
-Welcome to the Security Dashboard project, a web application for monitoring and protecting your network resources.
+Welcome to Evented, an event aggregation framework.

 Installation
 ---------------